+512 Over the past five years there has been a consistent decline in the amount of state support provided
-509 Over the past five years there has been a consistent decline in the amount of state support provided 510 to the University for both capital projects and operations.
-Presently only 21.5% of WCU's annual 511 operating budget for Educational and General programs comes from the Commonwealth of 512 Pennsylvania; including federal stimulus funds, over 31% came from the Commonwealth in 2011.
-513 The West Chester University Foundation has been a critical partner in helping the University bridge 514 the fiscal gap caused by decreasing state funds.
-The West Chester University Foundation is an 515 independent, nonprofit entity (501(c)3) that is affiliated with the University through a memorandum 516 of understanding and related service contracts.
-The Foundation's primary purpose is to raise money 517 to meet the needs identified by the University including operations, scholarships, endowment, 518 equipment, and construction.
-The Foundation is also responsible for developing student housing on 519 campus through its subsidiary, University Student Housing (USH).
-The Vice President for 520 Advancement and Sponsored Research serves as the liaison between the University and the 521 Foundation to assure the Foundation's fundraising and support activities remain focused on 522 institutional priorities.

-Gift income has grown markedly under the Foundation's leadership.
-The annual fund and capital campaigns provide the University and its colleges with external financial resources to build and renovate facilities as needed, purchase or invest in new equipment and technology, develop special programs and services to enrich student learning, sponsor art or cultural performances to benefit communities, provide scholarships and engage in other similar activities.
-Upon the release of West Chester's strategic plan three years ago, the University and Foundation launched the Becoming More campaign to raise \$50 million by June 30, 2017.
-As of May 2016, 85% of the \$50 million goal (\$42 million) has been raised and the campaign is on target to reach its goal by December 31, 2017.
-Campaign projects reflect the most important institutional needs as defined in the strategic plan including: the Business and Public Affairs Center, the Health Sciences Building expansion, facilities improvements and renovations, academic and administrative equipment, and endowments that support scholarship and campus operations.

-In addition to fundraising, the Foundation serves the University through a variety of entrepreneurial activities to help achieve institutional and student success.
-In 2015 the Faculty and Student Research (FaStR) grant programs begin making awards.
-Up to \$75,000 is committed annually by this program to support the research and scholarly activities conducted by WCU faculty working with undergraduate and graduate students.
+- 514 operating budget for Educational and General programs comes from the Commonwealth of - 515 Pennsylvania; including federal stimulus funds, over 31% came from the Commonwealth in 2011. - 516 The West Chester University Foundation has been a critical partner in helping the University bridge - 517 the fiscal gap caused by decreasing state funds.
+The West Chester University Foundation is an - 518 independent, nonprofit entity (501(c)3) that is affiliated with the University through a memorandum - 519 of understanding and related service contracts.
+The Foundation's primary purpose is to raise money - to meet the needs identified by the University including operations, scholarships, endowment, equipment, and construction.
+The Foundation is also responsible for developing student housing on - 521 campus through its subsidiary, University Student Housing (USH).
+The Vice President for - 523 Advancement and Sponsored Research serves as the liaison between the University and the - 524 Foundation to assure the Foundation's fundraising and support activities remain focused on - 525 institutional priorities. - 526 Gift income has grown markedly under the Foundation's leadership.
+The annual fund and capital - 527 campaigns provide the University and its colleges with external financial resources to build and - 528 renovate facilities as needed, purchase or invest in new equipment and technology, develop special 529 programs and services to enrich student learning, sponsor art or cultural performances to benefit - 529 programs and services to enfiring sudent learning, sponsor art of cultural performances to benefit530 communities, provide scholarships and engage in other similar activities.
+Upon the release of West - 531 Chester's strategic plan three years ago, the University and Foundation launched the Becoming More - 532 campaign to raise \$50 million by June 30, 2017.
+As of May 2016, 85% of the \$50 million goal (\$42 - 533 million) has been raised and the campaign is on target to reach its goal by December 31, 2017. - 534 Campaign projects reflect the most important institutional needs as defined in the strategic plan - 535 including: the Business and Public Affairs Center, the move of several Health Sciences programs to a - new building The Commons, facilities improvements and renovations, academic and administrative - 537 equipment, and endowments that support scholarship and campus operations. - 538 In addition to fundraising, the Foundation serves the University through a variety of entrepreneurial - activities to help achieve institutional and student success.
+In 2015 the Faculty and Student Research - 540 (FaStR) grant programs began making awards.
+Up to \$75,000 is committed annually by this program - 541 to support the research and scholarly activities conducted by WCU faculty working with - 542 undergraduate and graduate students.
 The Foundation works closely with the Office of Research and